hcmm-mou/movie-database/README.md

 # Movie Database

 ## Project Overview
 This repository contains a relational database designed to track, manage, and analyze historical film viewing habits and personal behavioural trends.
-The primary goal of the project is to gain data-driven insights into personal media consumption trends, and to serve as practices in refining and sustaining SQL querying, database design, and data analysis skills.
+The primary goal of the project is to gain data-driven insights into personal media consumption trends using metrics, and to serve as practices in refining and sustaining SQL querying, database design, and data analysis skills.

 ## Database Structure
 * **Primary Entities:** movie, actors, director, and genre.